jobrouter/typo3-data/Documentation/upgrade.rst

    :php:`getDatasetContentForColumn()` method as the previous Extbase model.
    Instead the dataset property now always holds an array of the JSON-decoded dataset.

+-  The :php:`JobDataRepository` is now injectable via constructor.
+All method signatures have changed and now require the table handle as first argument.